cfrome77/cfrome77.github.io/README.md

 2. Use your favorite editor to view and change files
 3. open index.html in browser to view changes

-## Soures and Credits
+## Sources and Credits

-I've used the hugo nix theme from lord mathis.
+The website is generated using the [Hugo](https://gohugo.io/) static site geneartor

 ## Authors